Forget ‘metal mouth’ – things have moved on...

 - Self-ligating braces

 Self-ligating braces can hold the wire in place without elastic, so right from the start it lets the teeth move freely and comfortably.
 Helpfully, the brackets are smaller and easier to clean.

 If you want to steer well clear of wires and brackets, aligners (brand name Invisalign) are a very popular alternative for minor corrections, such as the alignment of mildly irregular teeth.
 Clear plastic splints move teeth into the desired position in as little as three months.
 And unlike conventional braces, they’re removable.

 Cleaning braces has got a whole lot more fun, too.
-As well as your traditional mouthwash and orthodontic toothbrushes, these days you can buy all sorts of hi-tech oral hygiene products to keep your brace sparkling clean, like 3-headed ‘superbrushes’, water irrigators and water flossers.
+As well as your traditional mouthwash and orthodontic toothbrushes, these days you can buy all sorts of hi-tech oral hygiene products to keep your brace sparkling clean, like 3-headed ‘superbrushes’, water irrigators and flossers.